thegibbsproject/octopus/README.md

 # OCTOPUS v.
 1.0
-A tool for estimating physical and chemical properties of organic molecular compounds
+A tool for estimating physical and chemical properties of organic molecular compounds.

 Authors information:
 Nathan Sombra Evangelista is a Ph.D. student in Chemical Engineering at the Federal University of Ceara (Fortaleza, Ceara, Brazil)